utf18/k8s-gluecode/README.md

 `./deploy-eck.sh`

-create the other deployments from helm template the script will create the *charts-templated* folder and the subdirectories for you
+create the other deployments from helm template.

+the script will create the *charts-templated* folder and the subdirectories for you

 `./create-helm-templates.sh`

-deploy the other services with
+deploy them with

 `./deploy-charts.sh`

+### Contributing

 all contributions are welcome